PatrikKovacik1/ematiq-task/README.md

 ### What is Missing for "Production" (Beyond PoC)

-While the PoC is solid, moving to 5TB/day in production would most likely require adding these three components:
+Moving to 5TB/day in production would most likely require adding these components:

 1.  **Caching (Memcached/Redis):** To make queries for 5TB of data fast, we will eventually want to add a caching layer for the index and result sets.